-Demonstration Projects The CPNRD/UNL demonstration project was initiated in 1980 and has had over 400 demonstration sites located on producers' cornfields.
-The plots have provided 290 field days on new practices and technologies such as ET gages, irrigation scheduling, soil moisture capacitance probes, slow/controlled release nitrogen products and cover crops.
+Demonstration Projects CPNRD's program with UNL has had over 400 demonstration sites located on producers' cornfields since 1980.
+It has provided 290 field days to research and demonstrate new practices and technologies such as ET gages, irrigation scheduling, soil moisture capacitance probes, slow/controlled nitrogen products, cover crops and sensor-based fertigation.